Skip Navigation

 Any violation of the dress code is subject to disciplinary action and a request that the student change into more acceptable clothing.
 Students may be asked to leave class until their parent/guardian brings appropriate clothing.
 In situations where differences of opinion arise, the decision of the administration will be final.

-• Shoes or sandals must always be worn.
-For safety reasons, closed-toed shoes must be worn in P.E.
-Athletic shoes are worn in the gymnasium.
+• Shoes or sandals suitable for outdoor wear must always be worn while at school.
+Slippers or house shoes are not permitted.
+For safety reasons, closed-toed shoes must be worn in P.E. and athletic style shoes are to be worn in the gymnasium.

 • Any garment or jewelry bearing a message or design that is inconsistent with the PPCS mission and philosophy will not be permitted.
 This would include, but not be limited to: advertisements, symbols, words, slogans or pictures that are sexually suggestive, obscene, profane, offensive, or libelous; that denigrate others on the basis of race, color, religion, creed, national origin, gender, or disability; that promote violence; or are drug, alcohol, tobacco, witchcraft/occult, or gang related.